Polarized Images of Synchrotron Radiations in Curved Spacetime: Synchrotron radiation in curved spacetime

-{\it Synchrotron radiations and polarization vector}---In this subsection, we turn to find out the part of synchrotron radiations from electromagnetic fields generated by a point particle and extract the corresponding electric components as the polarization vector.
+Next, we turn to find out the electromagnetic radiations and synchrotron radiations generated by a non-geodesic point particle acted upon by the Lorentz force and extract the corresponding electric component as the polarization vector, as well as its strength.